anandijain/stream_list/README.md

 * make apple skin glow and eat it
 * make skin glow
 * glowing tatoos
-* optical circuits. modulate tissue properties
+* optical circuits. modulate tissue properties like viscosity
 * induce pluripotency
 * grow a dense array of Merkel cells and use an electrode array to encode. then make the world's best touch sensor. like 1000s of times better than our fingers
+* build an OTTO liquid handler

 ### bend
 * diy interaction combinators